Clinical-Genomics/BALSAMIC/docs/executing_balsamic/user_guide.rst

 A `json` file with reference specificaions is created at: `BALSAMIC_reference/GRCh37/reference.json`

-2. Running a test sample
+Step 2.
+Running a test sample
 -----
 Now a config file for a test run must be created.
 Let's use the test data in `tests` directory: